pivotal-cf/bosh-concourse-deployments/README.md

 1. Manually trigger `concourse/update-cloud-config` job.
 1. Manually trigger `concourse/update-concourse` job.

+**Warning** if completely repaving concourse and this results in an IP change for the outbound requests from the VPC, then there are a few places that use this IP address to break open holes for database or ssh connectivity.

+At the time of this writing, two places were updated as a result of repaving:

+1. Address for terraformed database instances present in main bosh pipeline.
+1. 'Bosh lite' security group for bosh-agent integration tests for remote SSH

+Removing the need for hardcoding would be ideal, but likely a lot of work.
+The address should not change often, only when VPC-destructive concourse maintenance occurs.

 #### Running Pipelines with Optional External Workers

 If you have deployed optional external workers you must follow a slightly modified order: